flintoftid/vulture/Install.md

  * [Python][], optional, for data comparison tests

-Obtain the source from a Mercurial repository
+Obtain the source from a repository

-    hg clone <path-to-repository>/vulture vulture-x.x.x-Source
+    git clone <path-to-repository>/vulture vulture-x.x.x-Source

 or by unpacking a source archive